 - Embarrassment, and more.

-At Lavent Law, our attorneys are prepared to help you fight for every penny you deserve.
+At Lavent Law, P.A., our attorneys are prepared to help you fight for every penny you deserve.
 We work closely with experts to make sure that your case is valued properly.
 This helps to ensure that you recover the money you need and deserve after a devastating dog bite injury.

 Statute of Limitations for Dog Bite Injury Cases in Florida

 When you’ve been injured by a dog bite you have the right to file a personal injury lawsuit for damages.
 However, Florida law restricts the amount of time you have to take actions.
 You must file your dog bite injury claim within four years of the dog bite attack.
 If you don’t file before the statute of limitations expires you’ll be prohibited from getting the money you need and deserve.